Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Percentage of damage required for teammate rewards.
 			"Reward Percentage"			"0.0,0.0,0.0"

+			// The attack boost to reward to survivors.
+			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Separate boosts with commas (",").
+			// --
+			// Boosts limit: 3
+			// Character limit for each boost: 9
+			// --
+			// Minimum value for each boost: 1.1
+			// Maximum value for each boost: 999999.0 (Fastest)
+			// --
+			// 1st number = Boost for killers.
+			// 2nd number = Boost for assistants.
+			// 3rd number = Boost for teammates.
+			"Attack Boost Reward"			"0.0,0.0,0.0"

 			// The damage boost to reward to survivors.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.